fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程一.md

 ### numpy.atleast_2d

-&emsp;&emsp;numpy.atleast_2d(*arys).
+&emsp;&emsp;`numpy.atleast_2d(*arys)`.
 View inputs as arrays with at least two dimensions.
 Parameters:

-- `arys1, arys2, ...`: array_like: One or more array-like sequences.
+- `arys1, arys2, ...`: `array_like`: One or more `array-like` sequences.
 Non-array inputs are converted to arrays.
 Arrays that already have two or more dimensions are preserved.

+&emsp;&emsp;Returns:

-Returns: res, res2, ... : ndarray.
-An array, or list of arrays, each with a.ndim >= 2.
+- `res, res2, ...`: `ndarray`.
+An array, or list of arrays, each with `a.ndim >= 2`.
 Copies are avoided where possible, and views with two or more dimensions are returned.

 &emsp;&emsp;Examples: